teochewthunder/hc_github/README.md

 ## JavaScript
 - onLoad
   - grab data from CSV.
   - convert to integer values and create a two-dimensional array of these values.
+Assign to `currentData` array.
   - obtain the minimum and maximum values of the `Year` column.
-  - use the minimum and maximum values in a `For` loop to populate the `yearSeriesData` array.
+  - use the minimum and maximum values in a `For` loop to populate the `yearSeriesData` array from `currentData` array.
   - set all range sliders and outputs to minimum value.
   - run `renderLineChart()`.
 - `setYear()`